 - Beat the eggs in a stand mixer on high speed for 4 minutes, then add the sugar and vanilla.
 Continue beating until the eggs are fluffy and pale.

 - Sift the flour, baking powder and cornstarch into the eggs and fold it in with a whisk.
 Pour the batter into the parchment-lined baking pans and bake at 350 degrees Fahrenheit for 28-30 minutes.
 Then let the cake cool on a cooling rack.

 How to make Tiramisu cream

 - Meanwhile beat the cream cheese, mascarpone, Kahlua, and powdered sugar.
-Whip the egg product until it thickens then add it to the cream cheese mixture.
+Whip the egg product using an electric mixer until it thickens then add it to the cream cheese mixture.